oevasquez832/At-the-Oscars-Data-Project/README.md

 # And the Winner Goes to...

 An interactive Dashboard to display recent and historical Academy Award Winners.
-User will be able to select years, categories and details for the following catagories.
+User will be able to select years, categories and details for the following categories.

 Best Movie,
 Best Actor,